xenify-io/litepaper/README.md

   - Utilise the Xenify aggregator to perform seamless single-click swaps and earn XNF in the process.
   - Engage in direct burns of XEN or YSL to acquire XNF.
-  - Stake XNF tokens to earn native chain tokens such as ETH, BNB, and MATIC.
+  - Lock XNF tokens to earn native chain tokens such as ETH, BNB, and MATIC.
   - Purchase a Phoenix Ape NFT to unlock daily amplified burns and more.
   - Contribute to the protocol's growth through community initiatives.